Donald Trump On Democratic Debate: Economy Would Crash ‘If Any Of Those Clowns Became President’

-Donald Trump weighed in on Tuesday’s Democratic primary debates with a tweet saying that none of the candidates can beat him in 2020, which is why the House is impeaching him, adding that if any of the “clowns” running were elected, the economy would crash as it did in 1929, according to CNBC.
+Donald Trump weighed in on Tuesday’s Democratic primary debates with a tweet saying that none of the candidates can beat him in 2020, which is why the House is impeaching him.
+He added that if any of the “clowns” running were elected, the economy would crash as it did in 1929, according to CNBC.

 Trump claimed that the Democratic debate, which involved 12 of the 19 Democratic candidates running for president in 2020, showed that the people running weren’t good options for the Oval Office.
 He claimed that the debate illustrated that the impeachment inquiry against him was their effort to get him out of the way so they could win.